AntonisCSt/Fast_API_bike_daily/readme.md

-# Commands to run docker locally
+# Building our CI workflow

+For a CI workflow we would like to build the image and run the dockerfile successfully.
+After that we would like to perform our tests.

+## Build and test locally

 `docker build . -t fast_api`
 `docker run -p 8000:8000 fast_api`